presslabs/toplytics/toplytics/readme.txt

 = How can I use the plugin functionality outside the sidebar? =

 The plugin offers 2 functions that can be used either in the theme or by another plugin.
-Please find below the complete documentation.
+Please review the complete documentation below.

 **1.** `toplytics_results`